LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

     L1PARAMS:
         TRAIN_DATASET: 'sherlock' # file or table that will be used as training set
-        VALIDATION_DATASET: 'web_data_common # file or table that will be used as validation set ( rest will be used as test set)
+        VALIDATION_DATASET: 'web_data_common' # file or table that will be used as validation set ( rest will be used as test set)

     THRESHOLD:
         CORPUS_WORD_LIMIT: 3